grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 "Fuckin' right we do."

 The two of them started running up the dock.
 The length of the rickety dock shook with the landing of each of Hemi's heavy steps.
-Shakes jumped from the dock to the deck of the _Gnat_ and had the bow line undone and tossed back to the dock in a few seconds.
+Shakes jumped from the dock to the deck of the _Gnat_ and had the bow line undone and tossed back to the dock in a matter of seconds.

 Hemi was a few strides behind Shakes and was about to turn up the gangway when Shakes called to him.
 He turned to look, and Shakes was leaning over from the _Gnat_ with both hands cupping a bundle of feathers.
 "Take Herschel!"